 A Five-Step Shadow AI Response Framework

-Banning AI outright doesn't work — it just drives Shadow AI deeper underground.
+Banning AI outright doesn't work and will just drive shadow AI deeper underground.
 Instead, energy companies need a pragmatic framework that acknowledges the productivity benefits while managing the risks.

 Step 1: Discover What's Already Happening

-Before you can manage Shadow AI, you need to know where it exists.
+Before you can manage shadow AI, you need to know where it exists.
 Run a confidential survey.
 Check network logs for traffic to AI services.
 Talk to team leads.
-The goal isn't to punish — it's to understand the scope.
+The goal isn't to punish shadow users, but to understand the scope, the need, and the productivity advantages that led to shadow AI.
 In our experience, companies are consistently surprised by how widespread AI use already is.

-Not all data carries equal risk.
-Create a simple classification that maps to AI usage rules: public data (free to use with any AI), internal data (approved AI tools only), confidential data (enterprise AI with data protection agreements only), and restricted data (no AI processing without explicit CISO approval).
+Not all data or workflows carry the same risk.
+Create a simple classification that maps to AI usage rules: public data (free to use with any AI), internal workflows (approved AI tools only), confidential data (enterprise AI with data protection agreements only), and restricted data (no AI processing without explicit CISO approval).
 This gives employees a clear framework instead of a blanket ban.

 Step 3: Provide Sanctioned Alternatives

 This is where most companies fail.
-They say "don't use ChatGPT" but don't provide anything in its place.
-Deploy enterprise AI tools with proper data handling — solutions where your data stays within your security perimeter, where you control retention policies, and where usage is auditable.
-If the sanctioned tool is even 80% as good as the Shadow AI alternative, most employees will switch.
+They say "don't use Claude" but don't provide anything in its place.
+Deploy enterprise AI tools with proper data handling.
+Bring forth AI solutions where your data stays within your security perimeter, where you control retention policies, where usage is auditable, and that your teams actually want to use.
+If the sanctioned tool is even 80% as good as the shadow AI alternative, most employees will switch.

 Step 4: Build Lightweight Governance

 Your AI governance framework doesn't need to be a 200-page policy document.
-Start with a one-page acceptable use policy.
-Define what data can go into which AI tools.
-Establish a simple review process for new AI tool requests.
-Assign an AI governance owner (not a committee — a person).
-You can iterate and expand later, but you need something in place now.
+Start with a one-page acceptable use policy that defines what data can go into which AI tools, establishes a simple review process for new AI tool requests, and assigns an AI governance owner.
+You can iterate and expand on this later, but you need something in place now.
+Again, counterintuitively, one of your top shadow AI users might be the best person to lead such an AI governance initiative.

 Step 5: Monitor and Iterate

-Shadow AI isn't a problem you solve once.
-It's an ongoing management challenge.
-Implement network monitoring for unauthorized AI tool usage.
-Run quarterly reviews of your AI tool inventory.
-Update your data classification as new AI capabilities emerge.
+Shadow AI isn't a problem you solve once, it's an ongoing management challenge.
+There are a number of ways to monitor and manage AI usage: implement network monitoring for unauthorized AI tool usage, run quarterly reviews of your AI tool inventory, and keeping your data classification updated as new AI capabilities emerge are just a few to name here.
 And keep talking to your employees — they'll tell you what's not working if you create a safe space to do so.
+It also helps to have an amazing external partner, like Brightwire, to help monitor usage, manage costs and models, train employees on tooling, and keep the architecture updated.

-The companies that will face the worst Shadow AI consequences aren't the ones using AI aggressively — they're the ones pretending it isn't happening.
+The companies that will face the worst shadow AI consequences aren't the ones using AI aggressively.
+It is the companies that pretend AI isn't happening and failing to respond to the way organizations are changing because of AI.
 Every month you delay a coherent AI strategy, your employees are making individual decisions about data handling, tool selection, and security trade-offs that should be organizational decisions.

 How Brightwire Can Help